-- 1.1 Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
+Background facts Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
 The Council has borrowed and invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
-The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management. - 1.2 Treasury risk management at the Council is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) which requires the Council to approve a treasury management strategy before the start of each financial year.
-This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code.
+The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management.
+Treasury risk management at the Council is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) which requires the Council to approve a treasury management strategy before the start of each financial year.
+This report fulfils the Council's legal obligation under the Local

-2 Current position

-2.1 The Treasury Management Strategy for 2023/24 set out in Appendix A covers:

-Treasury management issues:

-- the current treasury position.

-- treasury indicators which limit the treasury risk and activities of the Council.

-- prospects for interest rates.

-- the borrowing strategy; and

-- the investment strategy.
+2 Current position 2.1 The Treasury Management Strategy for 2023/24 set out in Appendix A covers: Treasury management issues: the current treasury position. treasury indicators which limit the treasury risk and activities of the Council. prospects for interest rates. the borrowing strategy; and the investment strategy.

-3 How to address current situation

-3.1 The report recommends that the Treasury Management Strategy for 2023/24 and the Treasury Management Investment Strategy for 2023/24 be reviewed and commented upon and recommended for approval.
+3 How to address current situation 3.1 The report recommends that the Treasury Management Strategy for 2023/24 and the Treasury Management Investment Strategy for 2023/24 be approved by Full Council.

-4 Reason/s for recommendation

-4.1 The CIPFA Treasury Management code requires the strategies to be produced and presented at Full Council prior to the start of the financial year.
+4 Reason/s for recommendation 4.1 The CIPFA Treasury Management code requires the strategies to be produced and presented at Full Council prior to the start of the financial year.